 Next, we hopped back in the car and drove over to the Casey Country Club to see the World’s Largest Golf Tee.
 The Country Club is very friendly to visitors and even has a little shop where you can grab a beer or soda on the way out to get a good look at the towering Golf Tee.
 The shop also sells copies of the Guinness Book of World Records 2017, with Casey featured on pages 100 and 101.

 Farm-to-Table Dinner and the World’s Largest Pitchfork

-After an awesome day of small town shopping and taking pictures of amazing roadside Americana, we were ready for dinner.
+After an awesome day of small town shopping in Casey Illinois, and also taking pictures of amazing roadside Americana, we were ready for dinner.
 We drove out to Richard’s Farm Restaurant—home of the World’s Largest Pitchfork.

 My Aunt Carol, Uncle Bill, and cousins Willy and Peg joined us for a tasty farm-to-table dinner at the Richards Farm restaurant before we headed outside to pose for pictures of the mammoth pitchfork.

 On our way out of town, we stopped by the old cemetery to tell Grandad and Maga all about our day in Casey and leave them some flowers.
 Then we popped over to my Aunt and Uncle’s house for a visit.
 Harry embraced everything about small town life in Casey and just to make sure it was all unforgettable, my Uncle Bill took him for a ride on his tractor.
 My little city kid loved every minute, and just like me, he can’t wait to return to Casey for another visit!

 Planning a Midwestern Road Trip to Casey, Illinois with the kids or a weekend getaway from Chicago?

 Click the images below to save to Pinterest!